 The EMPC asked representatives of the Academic, Classified, and Student Senates to present the recommended pool of institutional QEIs to their respective groups, explain the process that produced the pool, and request feedback on the QEIs.
-The EMPC will then discuss the feedback received, reach consensus on revisions to the QEIs, and send a final recommendation to the President for implementation.
+The EMPC then discussed the feedback received, reached consensus on revisions to the QEIs at its meeting of October 13, 2009, and sent the final recommendation to the President for implementation.

-CHC Educational Master Planning Committee Recommended Pool of Institutional Quantitative Effectiveness Indicators September 1, 2009
+CHC Educational Master Planning Committee Institutional Quantitative Effectiveness Indicators Recommended by the Committee October 13, 2009